rli012/GDCRNATools/README.md

 ***

-`gdcDEAnalysis()`, a convenience wrapper, provides three widely used methods [limma](http://bioconductor.org/packages/release/bioc/html/limma.html)[@Ritchielimmapowersdifferential2015a], [edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)[@RobinsonedgeRBioconductorpackage2010], and [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)[@LoveModeratedestimationfold2014] to identify differentially expressed genes (DEGs) or miRNAs between any two groups defined by users.
-Note that [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)[@LoveModeratedestimationfold2014] maybe slow with a single core.
-Multiple cores can be specified with the `nCore` argument if [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)[@LoveModeratedestimationfold2014] is in use.
+`gdcDEAnalysis()`, a convenience wrapper, provides three widely used methods [limma](http://bioconductor.org/packages/release/bioc/html/limma.html)(Ritchie et al. 2015), [edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)(Robinson, McCarthy, and Smyth 2010), and [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)(Love, Huber, and Anders 2014) to identify differentially expressed genes (DEGs) or miRNAs between any two groups defined by users.
+Note that [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)(Love, Huber, and Anders 2014) maybe slow with a single core.
+Multiple cores can be specified with the `nCore` argument if [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)(Love, Huber, and Anders 2014) is in use.
 Users are encouraged to consult the vignette of each method for more detailed information.

 ### 3.1 DE analysis
 ```{r deg, message=FALSE, warning=FALSE, eval=FALSE}